rickb777/expect/README.md

 * `ToBeBetween(t, min, max)` i.e. min < actual < max
 * `ToBeBetweenOrEqual(t, min, max)` i.e. min <= actual <= max

 Note that these inequality assertions actually apply to all *ordered types*, which includes all int/uint types, float32/float64 and also string.
+All subtypes of ordered types are also included.

 Errors are handled with `ToHaveOccurred(t)`, or more typically `Not().ToHaveOccurred(t)` (`Not()` is described below).
 These are equivalent to `Not().ToBeNil(t)` and `ToBeNil(t)`, respectively.